nextcloud/appstore/docs/ncdev.rst

 ncdev Integration
 =================

+.. note:: ncdev is still work in progress, this is a specification of how it should work

 `ncdev <https://github.com/nextcloud/ncdev>`_ implements the :doc:`app store REST api <restapi>` and allows you to easily manage your apps through your CLI.

 Configuration
 -------------

-ncdev's configuration is store inside ~/.ncdevrc and the following settings are available for the app store:
+ncdev's configuration is store inside **~/.ncdevrc** and the following settings are available for the app store:

 .. code-block:: ini